RobertJBarron/refarch-cloudnative-devops/prometheus/README.md

 * **Configure a Datasource in Grafana to access Prometheus.**

 ### Step 2: Import Prometheus specific dashboards to Grafana
 This is a quick and easy way to see information in Grafana quickly and easily.
+Note that you may only run the following script after Grafana has finished initializing, so check that you can login before running the script (there is no problem with running the script multiple times).

 Here is the script that installs the Prometheus dashboards for you: